AdaCore/why3/doc/manpages.rst

 The basic usage of the GUI is described by the tutorial of :numref:`sec.gui`.
-The command-line options are the common options detailed in introduction to this chapter, plus the specific option already described for the command :program:`why3 prove` in :numref:`sec.proveoptions`.
+The command-line options are the common options detailed in introduction to this chapter, plus the specific option already described for the :why3-tool:`prove` command in :numref:`sec.proveoptions`.

 .. .. option:: --extra-expl-prefix <s>